Pyprohly/reddit-api-doc-notes/docs/api-reference/live_thread.rst

 *scope: livemanage*

-Configure the thread.
+Configure the live thread.

-Requires the `settings` permission.
+Requires the `settings` live thread permission.

-All parameters must be specified otherwise they will be set to their defaults.
+All parameters must be specified otherwise they will be set to their effective defaults.

 Returns ``{"json": {"errors": []}}`` on success.